IntelLabs/Open-Omics-Acceleration-Framework/applications/RFdiffusion/README.md

 ```
 Note:
 - Please refer to the original RFdiffusion README below for information on the input/output parameters
-- Also, original RFdiffusion provides example run scripts for all the modes in ./example folder
+- Also, original RFdiffusion provides example run scripts for all the modes (binder design, motif scaffolding, etc) in ./example folder

 ## Using Docker
 ### Docker build